wakeUPdxxn/wmessage/README.md

 - Change the endpoint in method "grabUserData" of the file named "databasehandler.cpp" to your actual database link.
 ### On client:
 - Change the current path to the userData file in methods "setAuthrorized" and "isAuthorized" in "client.cpp"

+ I apologize for the current inconvenience with launching.
+In the future,neares to realese, this process will be much easier.